6.3.3 Quantum Channels#

 A quantum channel is a linear map describing the most general physical evolution of a quantum system.
 Unlike unitary evolution (which is reversible), quantum channels include irreversible processes: measurement, decoherence, noise.
 The key insight is that any physical process must satisfy two fundamental requirements: trace preservation (probability is conserved) and complete positivity (the map makes physical sense even when the system is entangled with other systems we don’t measure).

 Consider a concrete example: a qubit coupled to a thermal bath.
 As time evolves, superpositions decay and populations relax toward thermal equilibrium.
 The mathematical framework describing such evolution is a quantum channel.
-In this section, we define channels rigorously, derive their universal form (the Kraus representation), examine canonical examples (depolarizing, dephasing, amplitude damping), and show why these properties are both necessary and sufficient.
+In this section, we define channels rigorously, derive their universal form (the Kraus representation), examine canonical examples (depolarizing, dephasing, amplitude damping), distinguish reversible unitary channels from irreversible ones that lose information to the environment, and show why these properties are both necessary and sufficient.

 Kraus Representation: The Universal Form of Quantum Channels#